awsdocs/aws-storagegateway-user-guide/doc_source/backup-DPM.md

 ## Writing Data to a Tape in DPM<a name="dpm-write-data-to-tape"></a>

-You write data to a tape gateway virtual tape by using the same protection procedures and policies you do with physical tapes\.
+You write data to a Tape Gateway virtual tape by using the same protection procedures and policies you do with physical tapes\.
 You create a protection group and add the data you want to back up, and then back up the data by creating a recovery point\.
 For detailed information about how to use DPM, see the [DPM documentation](http://technet.microsoft.com/en-us/library/jj628070.aspx) on the Microsoft System Center website\.

 By default, the capacity of a tape is 30GB\.
 When you backup data that is larger than a tape's capacity, a device I/O error occurs\.
 If the position where the error occurred is larger than the size of the tape, Microsoft DPM treats the error as an indication of end of tape\.
 If the position where the error occurred is less than the size of the tape, the backup job fails\.
 To resolve the issue, change the `TapeSize` value in the registry entry to match the size of your tape\.
 For information about how to do this, see [Error ID: 30101](https://technet.microsoft.com/en-us/library/ff634181.aspx) at the Microsoft System Center\.

 ## Archiving a Tape by Using DPM<a name="dpm-archive-tape"></a>

-When you archive a tape, tape gateway moves the tape from the DPM tape library to offline storage\.
+When you archive a tape, Tape Gateway moves the tape from the DPM tape library to offline storage\.
 You begin tape archival by removing the tape from the slot using your backup application—that is, DPM\.

 **To archive a tape in DPM**